oracle/content-and-experience-toolkit/sites/doc/Copy-Site.md

 This will create a source tree, with a package.json, and do an `npm install` to fetch dependencies into the source tree.
 Update `package.json` to include any further dependencies you may need for your resources.

-## Setup connections to your OCE instances
+## Setup connections to your OCM instances

 ```
 cec register-server DEV -e https://your-dev-instance.com -u user -p password